dabaoshu/vue-markdown/packages/components/README.md

-# Vue Markdown Custom Tags Component
+# Vue Markdown and Code Highlighting Components

-A Vue component that extends Markdown functionality to support custom HTML-like tags in your markdown content.
+This package provides Vue components that extend Markdown functionality to support custom HTML-like tags in your markdown content and offers code syntax highlighting capabilities.

 ## Installation